Thulium-Drake/ansible-role-vmware/README.md

 * Managing VM powerstates
 * Managing VM snapshots
+* Creating/editing VMs and templates (some restrictions may apply!)

 For an example setup in which you can use this, please check [vmware-example-setup](https://github.com/Thulium-Drake/ansible/tree/master/vmware-example-setup).